DS-567/AMD-AOHW25_620/Data_Collection/README.md

 # Data Collection Overview 🔍

-This repository contains the source code for the collection framework developed during the PhD project to collect RISC-V instruction data train the SNN of the smart watchdog, which is also submitted to the [AMD Open Hardware Design Competition 2025].
+This repository contains the source code for the collection framework developed during the PhD project to collect RISC-V instruction data train the SNN of the smart watchdog, which is also submitted to the AMD Open Hardware Design Competition 2025.

 It features:
 - Design bitstream generated from Vivado.